 Mossman Gorge Ngadiku Dreamtime Walk

-No stranger to winning an award or two, Mossman Gorge Centre is a must-do for every traveller looking to connect with Aboriginal culture.
+No stranger to winning an award or two, Mossman Gorge Cultural Centre is a must-do for every traveller looking to connect with Aboriginal culture.

 Guided by local Indigenous people, the Ngadiku Dreamtime Walks take visitors on a spiritual journey through the Daintree Rainforest, sharing stories of the Kuku Yalanji people.